 Some cats are more vocal than others, but all cats vocalize their emotions and moods with their owners.
 Meowing, chirping or trilling, and purring may be the most common cat noises.
 But what are some angry cat sounds, and what do they mean?
 If you hear your cat making growling, hissing/spitting, or yowling sounds, this means that your cat is upset, anxious, or in danger.

 Growling is often the first audible indication that your cat is upset.
 An angry cat may follow up growling with an angry meow that sounds like a normal meow, but with a throaty gravel sound added.
 When the cat's meow becomes high-pitched and multisyllabic as standard angry cat noises, it means that they are under extreme stress.
 Watch their body language and attempt to remove them from the situation if necessary carefully.

 Hissing is a cat's instinctive reaction to something he perceives to be a danger.
 If your cat is hissing at a different cat and the other cat is hissing/spitting back, they may be about to engage in a catfight.
 Approaching a cat hissing is not a good idea.
-It's best to give him some room before he calms down and regains his sense of safety.
+It's best to give him some room while he calms down and regains his sense of safety.
 Abused, stray, or feral cats are more likely than a well-adjusted pet to go into "hissing mode."
 The sound is the feline equivalent of a middle finger, and it indicates that this enraged cat is ready to fight.
 If you see two cats fighting, back off and do whatever you can to eliminate the perceived danger to your pet.
-The hiss may also indicate that your dog is overly friendly with your feline, so give it some space to calm down.
+The hiss may also indicate that your dog is overly friendly with your feline, so give him some space to calm down.